lapikit/lapikit.dev/docs/stores/store-theme.md

 ---
 title: $theme
-subtitle: theme action
+subtitle: theme in lapikit
 head:
   title: theme stored
-  description: ""
+  description: "Learn how to use the theme store in Lapikit for responsive design."
 state:
   section: stores
   published: true